Rabbi Yitzchak taught that “A ruler is not to be appointed unless the community is consulted.”

 Fran Zamore

 This message has been authorized and paid for by the JUFJ Campaign Fund, PO Box 41485, Washington, DC 20018.
-Seth Johnson, President.
+Michelle Sternthal, President.
 This message has not been authorized or approved by any candidate.